SWEN670NASAEVA2/NASA_EVA_Gamification/README.md

 	#### Note: $wgShowDebug = true; is for debugging purposes; so, it is recommended to have it set to “true” in a development 	environment and set to “false” in a production environment.

-5. Replace the default logo with the NasaWiki gamification logo: open 'LocalSettings.php' and search for $wgLogo.
-Replace everthing after the '=' sign with the following:
-		"$wgResourceBasePath/extensions/NASA_EVA_Gamification/images/nasa-wiki-logo.png";
-	The line should look like:
-		$wgLogo = "$wgResourceBasePath/extensions/NASA_EVA_Gamification/images/nasa-wiki-logo.png";
-	Save the changes.

-6. From a shell prompt,
+5. From a shell prompt,

 	a) Navigate to the folder where you have saved the "MediaWiki"